stdarg/udp-discovery/README.md

 udp-discovery
 =============
-This module provides discovery services for super-cluster using UDP multicast.
-Later, an expanded implementation able to scaled up to a few thousand instances and work across wide area networks.

-For now, this implements the zero-configuration UDP multicast discovery.
-This works only between nodes on the same subnet as typically, broadcast packets don't route.
+This module provides discovery services using UDP multicast. udp-discovery implements the zero-configuration UDP multicast discovery and works only between nodes on the same subnet as typically, broadcast packets don't route.

 # Discovery constructor